DevRayHE/work-day-scheduler/README.md

 # 📓 Description

 ### Calendar application that allows user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 <br/>

 # 🎇 Features

+- Mobile first responsive layout utilizing Bootstrap features.

-- Bootstrap, Jquery, Moment.js API featuers utilized.
+- Date, time features utilizing Moment.js

+- Dynamically updated HTML and CSS powered by JQuery.

 - Multi-line text input field for multiple tasks within the hour.